agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 +++

 The proposal step (1) of the PeARL algorithm closely resembles that of RANSAC.
-Unlike RANSAC, however, PeARL evaluates these proposals against a single optimization objective, rather than hierarchically.
+Unlike RANSAC, however, PeARL evaluates these proposals against a single optimisation objective, rather than hierarchically.

 +++